Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Background and Motivation

-\textbf{The need for a new method:} The state of the art defenses for backdoor detection in standard models fail to detect backdoors in robust models, because they rely on assumptions that hold for standard machine learning models, but do not hold for robust models.
+\revise{ However, \emph{NC relies on finding a fixed, small perturbation that mis-classifies a large set of inputs}.
+Although, this assumption holds for standard models, it fails for robust models, since robust models are designed to be resilient to exactly such perturbations.
+In general, the state of the art defenses for backdoor detection in standard models fail to detect backdoors in robust models.
+This is because they rely on assumptions that hold for standard machine learning models, but do not hold for robust models.
 Specifically, \emph{reverse engineering based detection methods rely on the assumption that only the features of a trigger (which is small in size) will cause significant changes in the output of random inputs}.
 However, this assumption does not hold for robust models, due to the non-brittle nature of robust models and the input perturbations introduced during adversarial training~\cite{pgd-madry}.
-In fact, we show that this assumption causes false positives in robust models, such that benign classes are misidentified as backdoored classes.

-In a preliminary evaluation, we falsify the aforementioned assumption for robust models, by constructing counter-examples.
-We construct a trigger of a target benign class that causes the classification of most random inputs to the target class.
-This behavior is unique to robust models, and unseen in standard models~\cite{pgd-madry}.
-Specifically, in this experiment, we show that constructing a trigger from a target \textit{benign class} ``Frog'' for a robust CIFAR-10 classifier causes random inputs (e.g. ``dog") to be classified as ``Frog''.
+In fact, we empirically show that one such state-of-the-art defense NC~\cite{NeuralCleanse} fails to detect the backdoored robust models in {\bf RQ3} (\Cref{sec:results}). } \revise{ Due to the aforementioned limitations of current defenses, in this paper, we propose a new approach (called \AG) to defend robust models against backdoor attacks.}